 Accreditation is a process by which a program, organization, or institution is evaluated by recognized experts in the profession, and is measured against the established standards and best practices of that profession.
 Overseeing this process in AZA is the Accreditation Commission- a group of sixteen experienced and trained experts in operations, animal welfare and husbandry, and veterinary medicine.
 These experts are sworn to maintain complete impartiality in their judgements and to thoroughly examine each zoo or aquarium that applies for AZA accreditation to determine if AZA standards are being met.
 Only those zoos and aquariums that earn AZA accreditation can become members of AZA.

 In 1971, in response to the nations' growing concern for animal care in the United States, AZA appointed a committee to establish a set of best practices to collectively improve professional operations among the zoological park and aquarium community.
 The first institution was accredited by AZA in 1974- at that time a voluntary process.
 In 1985 AZA made the bold decision to place the importance of quality ahead of quantity and made accreditation a mandatory requirement for AZA membership.
 Despite the resulting 75% drop in membership, AZA held firm in its decision, leading to a rise in animal husbandry and care among zoological parks and aquariums across the country as they began striving to reach the standards required for AZA membership and accreditation.

 Fewer than 10% of the approximately 2,800 animal exhibitors licensed by the United States Department of Agriculture are AZA accredited!
 The AZA logo is the easiest, most reliable way for people to choose zoos and aquariums that meet our rigorous accreditation standards.

-So be sure to look for the "Accredited by the Association of Zoos and Aquariums" logo on web sites, advertisements, and at the gate!
+So be sure to look for the "Accredited by the Association of Zoos and Aquariums" logo on websites, in advertisements, and at the gate!
 Before you visit, check our list of AZA-accredited zoos and aquariums to see if an institution is AZA-accredited.
 For more extensive information on accreditation, we invite you to download a copy of the latest edition of the Accreditation Standards and Related Policies (PDF) and read our standards for yourself.